 HostPapa Hosting Comparisons

 Out of the most well-known web hosts that I’ve used as a customer or consultant, here’s how HostPapa compares directly to each.
 Or skip to the conclusion.

 GoDaddy has one of the most recognized brands in the industry due to their TV, offline and everywhere advertising.
 Though they’ve improved in the past couple years, GoDaddy has a reputation for upsells, confusing backend and poor performance.
 I reviewed GoDaddy here.

 HostPapa vs. iPage

-iPage is a sister brand of eHost focused on budget web hosting.
-They are owned by Endurance International, but unlike eHost, they don’t seem to be receiving active investment.
-Their main thing is extremely cheap short-term pricing.
-I’d generally avoid iPage, but head to head against HostPapa, I’d use them.
+iPage is a sister brand of HostGator focused on budget web hosting.
+They are owned by Endurance International, and their main thing is extremely cheap short-term pricing.
+I’d generally avoid iPage, unless you are looking for a deal.
+Otherwise, I’d use HostPapa.

 HostPapa vs. HostGator

 HostGator is a very well-known brand in the hosting industry.
 They are also owned by Endurance International, which makes them another sister brand to iPage.
 They are one of Endurance International’s main brands and have a solid balance between cheap long-term pricing, good support and good performance.

 I’d go with HostGator over HostPapa if you are looking for better feature pricing.
 You can see HostGator’s current pricing w/ 45% off discount here.
 If you want better customer support & performance, then I’d go with HostPapa – especially if you can commit for 3 years.

 SiteGround is a rapidly growing independent hosting brand.
 They work at a higher price point than many brands, but have incredible onboarding, good performance, good support, and a global network of data centers.
 I reviewed SiteGround here.